jnotar/IoT_Homework/IoT_Homework.md

 #### Improvements

 - Pillow senses when you get up in the morning
-	- Sends a text message to your carpool-mates, to let them know you're on time
+	- Sends a text message to your carpool-mates, to let them know you're on time (or running late)
-	- Tweet or social media posta bout what time you got up, so you can add it to your data on fitness (i.e. in addition to posting gym selfies, now you can brag about how much sleep you're getting or how little sleep you're able to get by on)
+	- Tweet (or social media post) about what time you got up, so you can add it to your data on fitness (i.e. in addition to posting gym selfies, now you can brag about how much sleep you're getting or how little sleep you're able to get by on)
 	- Starts your awesome IoT cofeee maker, or turns on your IoT plug that coffee maker is plugged into
   - Grabs information from bus schedule and tells you how many minutes you have until the next bus
 - Customizable wake up alarms